w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-Note that the focus is not set to the item when the _previous and next buttons_ are used to allow users skip multiple items.
+Note that the focus is not set to the item when the _previous and next buttons_ are used, to allow users to continue scrolling through items.